-- 1. An employee, who is fully or partially prevented from working as a result of illness, shall by law enjoy full or partial leave in accordance with the provisions of the Sickness and Disability Scheme of the Dutch Universities (ZANU). - 2.
-The employee who is on full or partial leave as a result of illness shall be entitled to continued payment of wages in accordance with the provisions of the Sickness and Disability Scheme of the Dutch Universities (ZANU). - Article 4.11 Pre and post maternity leave, adoption leave, foster care leave, calamities and short-term non-attendance leave, short-term and long term care leave and parental leave - 1.
-Pre and post maternity leave, adoption leave, foster care leave, calamities and short-term nonattendance leave, short and long-term care leave and parental leave are subject to: - a. the provisions of the Work and Care Act, insofar as this collective labour agreement (cao) does not deviate from that; - b. the provisions in this Section; - c. further regulations which can be laid down by the employer in consultation with local employees' organisations (incl. trade unions) by virtue of Article 4.17. - 2.
+- An employee, who is fully or partially prevented from working as a result of illness, shall by law enjoy full or partial leave in accordance with the provisions of the Sickness and Disability Scheme of the Dutch Universities (ZANU). - The employee who is on full or partial leave as a result of illness shall be entitled to continued payment of wages in accordance with the provisions of the Sickness and Disability Scheme of the Dutch Universities (ZANU). - 3.
+Paragraphs 1 and 2 of this article and the provisions of the Sickness and Disability Scheme of the Dutch Universities (ZANU) do not apply to employees who have reached the state pension age.
+These employees are entitled to full continued payment of wages during a period of 13 weeks if they are on full or partial leave as a result of illness.
+After 13 weeks, they are no longer eligible for continued payment.
+The period of 13 weeks is to be reduced to 6 weeks on a date yet to be determined by law.
+From this point onwards, a period of 6 weeks will apply.

+Article 4.11 Pre- and post-natal maternity leave, adoption leave, foster care leave, calamities and short-term non-attendance leave, short-term and long term care leave and parental leave

+- Pre- and post-natal maternity leave, adoption leave, foster care leave, calamities and short-term nonattendance leave, short and long-term care leave and parental leave are subject to: - a. the provisions of the Work and Care Act, insofar as this collective labour agreement (cao) does not deviate from that: - b. the provisions in this Section; - c. further regulations which can be laid down by the employer in consultation with local employees' organisations (incl. trade unions) by virtue of Article 4.17. - 2.
 The (further) rules as referred to in paragraph 1 under c are subject to Article 10.9.

-Article 4.12 Pre and post maternity leave
+Article 4.12 Pre- and post-natal maternity leave

-- 1. A female employee who enjoys pre and post maternity leave by virtue of the Work and Care Act is entitled to full remuneration during this leave. - 2.
-An employee who is entitled to the leave referred to in paragraph 1 is obliged to cooperate in the application for benefits under the Work and Care Act at the Employed Person's Insurance Administration Agency (UWV).
+- A female employee who enjoys pre- and post-natal maternity leave by virtue of the Work and Care Act is entitled to full remuneration during this leave. - An employee who is entitled to the leave referred to in paragraph 1 is obliged to cooperate in the application for benefits under the Work and Care Act at the Employed Person's Insurance

+- Administration Agency (UWV).
 This benefit shall be deducted from the amount the employee is entitled to by virtue of paragraph 1. - 3.
-In accordance with the Work and Care Act, the total term of the pre and post maternity leave is at least 16 weeks, at least 10 weeks of which are reserved for post maternity leave.
+In accordance with the Work and Care Act, the total term of the pre- and post-natal maternity leave is at least 16 weeks, at least 10 weeks of which are reserved for post-natal maternity leave.
 The provisions in the Work and Care Act regarding the actual term and the moment on which it is taken apply. - 4.
 The additional provisions in the Work and Care Act apply by analogy.